RobiMankhinStart/Pocket_Weather/README.md

 ## How to Use 🚀
 1. Enter a city name in the search bar
-2. Press Enter or click the search button
+2. click the search button
 3. View detailed weather information for your location

 ## Technologies Used 💻